webplatform/docs/tutorials/canvas_notearsgame/index.md

 ===Projectiles===

-Let's now add the projectiles for real.
-First, we need a collection to store them all:
+Now, let's add proper projectiles (or bullets, since this is, after all, a game).
+First, create a collection to store them:

  var playerBullets = [];

-Next, we need a constructor to create bullet instances.
+Next, create a constructor to create bullet instances.

  function Bullet(I) {